-Athena has experience as a clinician, researcher and aid worker across 18 countries and 5 continents.
-Her countries/contexts of expertise include Afghanistan, Bangladesh, Colombia, the Democratic Republic of Congo, Ethiopia, India, South Africa and Vietnam.
+Madan has experience as a clinician, researcher, photographer and aid worker across 18 countries and five continents.
+Countries of expertise include Afghanistan, Bangladesh, Colombia, the Democratic Republic of Congo, Ethiopia, Kashmir, South Africa and Vietnam.

-Athena holds a PhD in Public Health and Social Justice Education from the University of Toronto (2014) and post-doctoral degrees in Global Mental Health and the Social Aetiology of Mental Illness from the University of Toronto, Faculty of Medicine (2015).
+Madan holds a PhD in Public Health and Social Justice Education from the University of Toronto (2014) and post-doctoral degrees in Global Mental Health and the Social Aetiology of Mental Illness from the University of Toronto, Faculty of Medicine (2015).

 A list of Madan’s recent publications can be found here.